sheyman/docs-barbican/api-docs/api-operations/methods/delete-delete-v1-project-quota-configuration.rst

     DELETE /v1/project-quotas/{uuid}

 Delete the project quotas configuration for the project with the requested UUID.
-When the project quota configuration is deleted, then the default quotas will be used for the specified project.
+After the project quota configuration is deleted, the default quotas are used for the specified project.

-This table shows the possible response codes for this operation:
+The following table shows the possible response codes for this operation:

 +------+-----------------------------------------------------------------------------+